-The child’s lawyer should not advise the court of the lawyer’s determination of the child’s capacity, and, if asked, should reply that the lawyer’s relationship with the client is privileged.
+The child’s lawyer should not advise the court of his or her lawyer’s determination of the child client’s capacity, and, if asked, should reply that the relationship between the child client and his or her lawyer is privileged.

 Commentary:

-The lawyer’s assessment of a child client’s capacity to direct the case is a confidential matter that goes to the heart of the lawyer-client relationship.
-Even though sometimes judges want to know whether the lawyer is acting at the client’s direction or is making a substituted judgment, the lawyer should not provide this information, since doing so fundamentally undermines the lawyer’s ability to be an effective advocate for the child.
+The child’s lawyer’s assessment of a child client’s capacity to direct the case is a confidential matter that goes to the heart of the lawyer-client relationship.
+Even though sometimes judges want to know whether the child’s lawyer is acting at the child client’s direction or is making a substituted judgment, the child’s lawyer should not provide this information, since doing so fundamentally undermines the lawyer’s ability to be an effective advocate for the child client.

 STANDARD 2 - RELATIONSHIP WITH THE CHILD CLIENT

-The child’s lawyer should insure that the child is aware that he or she has a lawyer and communicate with the child before all court appearances, case status conferences, pretrial conferences and mediations, and any important decision affecting the child’s life, and following (and, when possible, before) significant transitions including, but not limited to, initial removal and changes in placement.
+The child’s lawyer should insure that the child client is aware that he or she has a lawyer and communicate with the child client before all court appearances, case status conferences, pretrial conferences and mediations, and any important decision affecting the child client’s life, and following (and, when possible, before) significant transitions including, but not limited to, initial removal and changes in placement.

 Action:

-The child’s lawyer must meet with the child within 72 hours of counsel’s appointment.
-During the first meeting with the child, the lawyer must explain his or her role to the client.
+The child’s lawyer must meet with the child client within 72 hours of appointment as counsel.
+During the first meeting with the child client, the child’s lawyer must explain his or her role.

 Action:

-The child’s lawyer should meet or communicate with a child client immediately after becoming informed of a change in the child’s placement if not beforehand.
+The child’s lawyer should meet or communicate with a child client immediately after becoming informed of a change in the child client’s placement if not beforehand.

 Action:

-A child’s lawyer must have contact with the client before court hearings and Citizen Review Board (CRB) reviews, in response to contact by the client, when a significant change of circumstances must be discussed with the client or when a lawyer learns of emergencies or significant events affecting the child.
+The child’s lawyer must have contact with the child client before court hearings and Citizen Review Board (CRB) reviews, in response to contact by the child client, when a significant change of circumstances must be discussed with the child client or when a child’s lawyer learns of emergencies or significant events affecting the child client.

 Action:

-A child’s lawyer must communicate with the child at least quarterly.
-Counsel must determine whether developing and maintaining a lawyer-client relationship requires that the meetings occur in person in the child’s environment or whether other forms of communication, such as a telephone or email conversation are sufficient.
+The child’s lawyer must communicate with the child client at least quarterly.
+The child’s lawyer must determine whether developing and maintaining a lawyer-client relationship requires that the meetings occur in person in the child client’s environment or whether other forms of communication, such as a telephone or email conversation are sufficient.

 Commentary:

 Establishing and maintaining a relationship with the child client is the foundation of representation.
-It is often more difficult to develop a relationship and trust with a child client than with an adult.
-Meeting with the child personally and regularly allows the lawyer to develop a relationship with the client and to assess the child’s circumstances.
-The child’s position, interests, needs and wishes change over time.
+It is often more difficult to develop a relationship and trust with a child client than with an adult client.
+Meeting with the child client personally and regularly allows the child’s lawyer to develop a relationship with the child client and to assess the child client’s circumstances.
+The child client’s position, interests, needs and wishes change over time.
 A lawyer for a child cannot be fully informed of such changes without developing a relationship through frequent contacts.